-Troy Guard’s debut in Houston took about five years, but now that it’s here, one can’t help but stare at about 4,600 copper rods.
+Troy Guard’s debut in Houston took about five years, but now that it’s here, one can’t help but stare at about 4,600 bronze rods.

 Guard and Grace, a steakhouse based in Denver—where Guard owns another seven concepts—opens Tuesday at 500 Dallas St. on the ground floor of One Allen Center.